 - Of Mess & Moxie: Wrangling Delight Out of the Wild and Glorious Life by Jen Hatmaker – I love Jen Hatmaker, and I especially love it when she reads her books to me.
 Of Mess & Moxie is in her typical essay style, and it doesn’t especially have a strong theme, but it is funny and irreverent and maybe a little bit inspiring.
 She loves, and she has been loved.
 She is a flawed woman and mother who fails a lot, and she’s totally okay with that.

 - Rising Strong: How the Ability to Reset Transforms the Way We Live, Love, Parent, and Lead by Brené Brown – I have loved Brené Brown ever since I saw her on Oprah years and years ago.
 She’s a researcher, a college professor, who studies shame and vulnerability.
 You might think that leads to dry and boring books, but you would be wrong.
-She writes about what it is and what it means to live a good life, how to live with your whole heart, and how to love and be loved.
+She writes about what it means to live a good life, how to live with your whole heart, and how to love and be loved.
 This is her most recent book, and she explores what people who stumble, fall, and rise back up stronger than ever have in common.
 As is her style, she finds a handful of basic truths that they all believe, and she explains how you can get their results.
 Read by the author, and she is a wonderful narrator.

 - Teaching from Rest: A Homeschooler’s Guide to Unshakable Peace by Sarah Mackenzie – If you are a homeschooler, you will want to read or listen to this book several times to soak in all its wisdom.
 It’s about restful teaching and restful learning: not teaching and learning from a state of continual busy-ness or necessarily high academic rigor but from a state of rest and peace in God.
 She advocates being most concerned with your children’s hearts and souls and less concerned with the state of their multiplication tables.
 I liked this book a lot and found it really in line with the reasons I’m homeschooling in the first place.
 Read by the author who is a wonderful narrator who also has her own podcast, Read Aloud Revival.